Ghost-xDD/Ghost-xDD/README.md

 I am Ademola Adebowale, an enthusiastic Front-End Developer who creates modern websites, landing pages and single-page web appications.

-💡 I like to explore new trends and learn new technologies 🌱 I’m currently working with React Js
+- 💡 I like to explore new trends and learn new technologies
+- 🌱 I’m currently working with React Js
+- 💬 Ask me about React Js, Javascript